odoospace/analytic-segment/README.md

 # analytic-segment

-Odoo 8.0 repository to hold analytic-segment modules.
+Odoo 10.0 repository to hold analytic-segment modules.

 Analytic segment adds to Odoo accounting a new layer of analytc analysis based in a tree hierarchy.

+The actual state of this repository is transitory to allow a soft migration to 12.0 target version.

+THIS REPOSITORY SHOULD NOT BE USED IN ANY WAY OTHER THAN MIGRATION PURPOSES